SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Can sleep apnea cause panic attacks?

 As with anxiety more generally, sleep apnea may increase the likelihood that a person has panic attacks, but not everyone who has sleep apnea has panic attacks.
 This makes sleep apnea a risk factor for panic disorder, not a direct cause.
-Studies also show that treating sleep apnea with CPAP therapy may reduce how often a person has panic attacks, as well as their need for medication.
+Studies also show that treating sleep apnea with CPAP therapy may reduce how often a person has panic attacks or make treatment more successful.

 Does CPAP help anxiety?